oborogri/java_programming_assignment_1/README.md

 This assignment relates to Introduction to Java programming language, Analysis & refactoring class, Object Interaction and Grouping Objects.
 Question 1 - Develop a Sphere class with a specific Application Programming Interface (API):

-  public Sphere() // set the default value of the radius to 10.0 public Sphere(double radius) public double surfaceArea() // surface area of sphere public double volume() // the volume of sphere public double greatCircle() // circumference of great circle public void changeSize(double radius) // facilitates radius reset public int getNumberSpheres(); // number of Sphere objects created
+  public Sphere(); // set the default value of the radius to 10.0 public Sphere(double radius);
+  public double surfaceArea(); // surface area of sphere public double volume(); // the volume of sphere public double greatCircle(); // circumference of great circle public void changeSize(double radius); // facilitates radius reset public int getNumberSpheres(); // number of Sphere objects created

   Question 2 - Develope the DemoArray class in the arrays project.